Beccy932/mybrookesblog/_posts/2020-09-30-movie-typography-trends.md

 ### Comedy

-Commonly within comedy films the titles are displayed in Arial, Helvetica, Gotham and Futura.
-It is typically red against a white background making it simplistic but subconsciously recognisable to audiences that it is a comedy.
+Commonly within comedy films the titles are displayed in Arial, Helvetica, Gotham and Futura typefaces.
+It is typically red against a white background making it contrasting yet simplistic, subconsciously recognisable to audiences that it is a comedy.
 Posters for American Pie and Ace Ventura are prime examples of this.

 ![](../uploads/c64a9829fa4638ff5de86330dd227e35_500x735.jpg "American Pie Poster")